 You can scan Bionic rules by using Gainsight Analyzer tool.
 This tool gives you important insights into the rule.
 For more information, refer to the Gainsight Analyzer Overview article.
 To scan a rule, click the scan icon on the RULES LIST page, for the required rule.
 When you click the scan icon, the Gainsight Analyzer page opens in a new tab.

-- Fetch tasks support data sources from SFDC, MDA (All data sources), and Data Spaces.
+- Fetch tasks support data sources from SFDC, MDA (All data sources), Data Spaces, and Gainsight PX Custom Events.

 - Each field in every task can have a field label input by the user which will be used as a field alias while querying and as an output header in the csv result.
 While querying from usage data, if any of these field aliases contains a reserved keyword, you must modify the Output Field Label name before clicking SAVE, otherwise, it displays the following error message.